autonity/docs.autonity.org/concepts/validator/index.md

 - Apply accountability penalties - stake slashing, forfeiture of [staking rewards](/glossary/#staking-rewards) and [inflation rewards](/glossary/#inflation-rewards), temporary or permanent [validator jailing](/concepts/validator/#validator-jailing).

 ## Validator jailing
-A validator can be jailed when serving as a member of the consensus committee as a penalty for failing to adhere to consensus rules by the [Accountability fault detection protocol (AFD)](/concepts/afd/) and for failing to participate in consensus by the [Omission fault detection protocol (OFD)](/concepts/ofd/).
+A validator can be jailed when serving as a member of the consensus committee as a penalty for failing to adhere to consensus rules by the [Accountability Fault Detection (AFD)](/concepts/afd/) protocol and for failing to participate in consensus by the [Omission Fault Detection (OFD)](/concepts/ofd/) protocol.
 If an accountability penalty imposes [jailing](/glossary/#jailing), then this will be applied at epoch end by AFD or OFD.

 Jailing is either temporary or permanent: